 US Mobile gives you the option to bring your phone with you if it's on the GSM network and unlocked.
 All you need to do is buy one of its SIM cards to start service.
 Meanwhile, if you don't have an unlocked GSM phone, you can find a great option through its shop.

-US Mobile carries a wide selection of current and affordable phones.
+US Mobile's phone selection is varied, current, and affordable.
 You can buy the Apple iPhone SE, the HTC One M10 and more of the latest offerings at full price.
 So if you happen to be an iPhone user, you don't have to part with the iPhone.
 Well, if you're a major iPhone user, you probably would either want to bring your own iPhone.

 The carrier also has an open box section where you can receive a discounted price on a pre-owned phone, meaning that US Mobile offers some of the cheapest cell phones (and cheapest cell phone plans to complement) among the MVNO market.
 When you order a phone with US Mobile, you receive a free SIM card and free shipping on ground orders.
 It's important to note US Mobile doesn't sell phone insurance, so if you want it, you'll have to buy it through an insurance service provider.

 Related: You can use our smartphone comparison tool to find the best price for your next cell phone.

 Activating service through US Mobile is hassle-free.
 You can complete service activation online.